-Tala Khanmalek, PhD, is a writer at Ideas on Fire where she pens articles helping artists, activists, and academics create powerful interdisciplinary projects.
+Tala Khanmalek, PhD, is a writer at Ideas on Fire where she pens articles helping artists, activists, and academics prioritize self-care, healing justice, and creativity.

 She is also a postdoctoral research associate in the American Studies and Gender and Sexuality Studies Programs at Princeton University.
 Her research agenda engages the fields of women of color feminisms, feminist science studies, critical race studies, law, literature, and embodiment.